Davy Kiprotich Koech: Koech Commission

 Koech was appointed by the former president of the Republic of Kenya Daniel Toroitich arap Moi to head the Davy Koech Commission that formed an inquiry into Kenya's Education System in 1999.

+The Commission of Inquiry into the Education System of Kenya (The Koech Report, 2000) was mandated to recommend ways and means of enabling the education system to facilitate national unity, mutual social responsibility, accelerated industrial and technological development, life-long learning, and adaptation in response to changing circumstances.
+The Koech Report recommended Totally Integrated Quality Education and Training (TIQET).
+While the Government did not adopt the Report due to the cost implications some recommendations, such as curriculum rationalization have been adopted and implemented.

 Controversies

-In the 1990s, Koech, by then the Director of Kenya Medical Research Institute and Dr. Arthur O. Obel, the Chief Research Officer published in two medical journals the initial results of the new found drug "Kemron" that was perceived from the preliminary study of 10 patients to cure AIDS.
-The drug was introduced in a public ceremony presided by Kenya's former President, Daniel Toroitch Arap Moi and the work of the new wonder drug discovered was hailed as a major step against AIDS and a win for African Science by the former Vice President and Finance Minister George Saitoti.
+In the 1990s, Koech, by then the Director of Kenya Medical Research Institute and Arthur Obel, the Chief Research Officer published in two medical journals the initial results of the new found drug "Kemron" that was perceived from the preliminary study of 10 patients to cure AIDS.
+The drug was introduced in a public ceremony presided by Kenya's former President, Daniel arap Moi, and the work of the new wonder drug discovered was hailed as a major step against AIDS and a win for African Science by the former Vice President and Finance Minister George Saitoti.

 Kemron was the trade name for a low-dose of alpha interferon, manufactured form of a natural body chemical in a tablet form that dissolves in the mouth.

-Clinical trials of Kemron funded by WHO in five African Countries did not find any health benefits reported by Kemri Scientists.
-Thereafter, WHO in a press release in its headquarters in Geneva, Switzerland termed Kemron as an experimental drug of unproved benefit for HIV/AIDS treatment.
+Clinical trials of Kemron funded by the World Health Organization (WHO) in five African Countries did not find any health benefits reported by Kemri scientists.
+Thereafter, the WHO termed Kemron as an experimental drug of unproved benefit for HIV/AIDS treatment.

-The American National Institute of Health concluded that no one had been able to duplicate the effects claimed by scientists behind Kemron drug.
+The American National Institute of Health concluded that no one had been able to duplicate the effects claimed by scientists behind Kemron.

-In September 2021, Davy Koech was found guilty of fraudulent acquisition of public property by Senior Principal Magistrate Victor Wakumile.
-The court fined Koech Ksh19.6 million which it added could be paid in two instalments failure to which he will serve a six-year jail term.
+Despite his achievements, Koech was linked to embezzlement of KSH 19.3 million which occurred during his tenure as the managing director at Kenya Medical Research Institute (KEMRI).
+In September 2021, Koech was found guilty of fraudulent acquisition of public property by Senior Principal Magistrate Victor Wakumile.
+The court fined Koech Ksh19.6 million which it added could be paid in two instalments failure to which he would serve a six-year jail term.
+Due to his outstanding contribution to science and research in Kenya and even globally, Koech was pardoned by the Kenyan President through the power of mercy in November 2022.